 Current and recent work

-- Acting for the Claimant in a judicial review of the ongoing refusal of a local authority to accept that he is not a “ratepayer” for the purposes of section 43 of the Local Government Finance Act 1988 and the ongoing enforcement actions of that authority against the Claimant.
+- Acted for the Claimant in a judicial review of the ongoing refusal of a local authority to accept that he is not a “ratepayer” for the purposes of section 43 of the Local Government Finance Act 1988 and the ongoing enforcement actions of that authority against the Claimant.

 - Duties owed by Local Authorities in respect of victims of human trafficking (2014)

-Advising pro bono on the obligations owed by local authorities to identify and support victims and potential victims of trafficking within the meaning of the Council of Europe Convention on Action against Trafficking in Human Beings, having regard to the EU Trafficking Directive, the ECHR and International law.
+Advised pro bono on the obligations owed by local authorities to identify and support victims and potential victims of trafficking within the meaning of the Council of Europe Convention on Action against Trafficking in Human Beings, having regard to the EU Trafficking Directive, the ECHR and International law.